College of Education, Nursing and Health Professions

 Teaching Certificate Program

-Teaching for Social Justice in Higher Education
+Certificate in Teaching for Social Justice in Higher Education

-This 12-credit certificate program introduces students to different aspects of post-secondary instruction, framed by the concept of inclusive teaching and learning.
+Pending Federal aid eligibility, this 12-credit certificate program introduces students to different aspects of post-secondary instruction, framed by the concept of inclusive teaching and learning.

 About the Program